podlove/podlove-subscribe-button/README.md

 ### Using the Podlove CDN

-We are hosting an always up-to-date version of the Podlove Subsribe Button code on our CDN web site.
+We are hosting an always up-to-date version of the Podlove Subsribe Button code on our CDN.
 This is the preferred way to include the button on your web site.

-    <script class="podlove-subscribe-button" src="https://cdn.podlove.org/subscribe-button/javascripts/app.js" data-language="de" data-size="small" data-json-data="podcastData"></script>
+    <script class="podlove-subscribe-button" src="https://cdn.podlove.org/subscribe-button/javascripts/app.js" data-language="de" data-size="small" data-json-data="podcastData" data-colors="red;green;blue"></script>

 There are currently three options you can set:

     data-json-data: name of the variable where the button can find information about the podcast (see Podcast data API section)
     data-language: language the texts on the button and popup should be in (currently supports 'de', 'en' and 'ja')
     data-size: size and style of the button ('small', 'medium', 'big', 'big-logo').
 All of the sizes can be combined with 'auto' to adapt the button width to the available space like this: 'big-logo auto'
+    data-colors: define the colors of the button (Please see section **Override Button Colors** for more information)

 ### Self hosted